cs573-22s/a2-DataVis-5ways/README.md

 # 02-DataVis-5ways
 The following is Assignment 2 for CS573.
+All the images can be seen on: https://evbruk.github.io/a2-DataVis-5ways/

 # Tableau
 Tableau is a data visualization tool that allows users to easily create visualizations using imported data.
 Using the desktop version I was able to create the scatterplot.